khlebobul/magic_ball/README.md

 # magic_ball

-Magic Ball with predictions using API
+Magic Ball with predictions using API and Rive animation

 ---
 ## Intro